 - Some discussion has focussed on the correct translation of Heidegger’s use of wiederholen.
 Conventionally, wiederholen translates into English as ‘to repeat’, as in ‘to repeat an exam’.
 Macquarrie & Robinson footnote wiederholen in SZ ¶74 and suggest ‘retrieve’ as a better fit for the text, even though in practice they use ‘repeat’ and its grammatical derivatives.
 Certainly Heidegger doesn’t intend a repetition of the past.
 He writes: “Repetition [i.e. retrieval] does not abandon itself to that which is past, nor does it aim at progress … it is indifferent to both these alternatives” (SZ ¶74).
 However, consider the statement: ‘many Germans in the Weimar period hoped to retrieve the situation that had developed from 1914-18’.
 I don’t see how it helps to steer wiederholen to a sense more like ‘to fetch’, as Sheehan suggests.
 It depends on what is being fetched.
 You don’t repeat an exam in order to fetch the same results; you repeat it because you want to fetch the possibilities that the exam once brought you.

 - Heidegger’s stance towards “the masses” is said to owe something to Kierkegaard.
 Heidegger abstracts “the masses”, or public life, to an attitude in us that has its roots in a public environment.
-His view is depressing, almost unreadably severe, and above all political.
+His view is depressing, almost unreadably severe—conceivably the output of a depressive—and above all political.
 In SZ ¶27 he writes: “By publicness everything gets obscured, and what has thus been covered up gets passed off as something familiar and accessible to everyone … because the ‘they’ presents every judgement and decision as its own, it deprives the particular Dasein of its answerability … it was always the ‘they’ who did it …”.
 Further, although Heidegger’s use of “hero” is, on the face of it, metaphorical (it is said to have a connection to Goethe), by connecting the term with ‘the They’, Heidegger makes it political: “Everydayness is determinative for Dasein even when it has not chosen the ‘they’ for its ‘hero'” (SZ ¶71).
 ‘Here is publicness’, says Heidegger, ‘and even though publicness is ordinary for us, we should strive to choose differently’.